Mercy14846/Urban-Heat-Island-Model/README.md

    export EARTHEXPLORER_PASSWORD=your_password
    ```

-   To get Earth Explorer credentials:
+   **Important Notes:**
-   1. Sign up for an account at https://earthexplorer.usgs.gov/
+   - Make sure you've received confirmation of your M2M access before running the script
-   2. Wait for the confirmation email and activate your account
+   - Your password should be your Earth Explorer password, not your USGS password
-   3. Log in to verify your credentials work
+   - If you get authentication errors, try logging in to https://earthexplorer.usgs.gov/ first to verify your credentials

 ## Usage